lkrdev/dashboard-tabs/README.md

 ## Use it now

-Add this to any of your projects' `manifest.lkml` files.
+Add this to any of your projects' `manifest.lkml` files, refresh the page, then go to Applications > Dashboard Tabs.

 ```
 application: dashboard_tabs {